 Our Quality-Growth-Valuation investment process begins with the art of trying to identify high-quality companies-those with unique, difficult-to-replicate business models and sustainable competitive advantages.
 A successful business will attract competition and capital, which over time could shrink profit margins and lower returns on invested capital for the business.
+We evaluate the entire global value chain and profit pool to help discern the companies we believe will be structural winners and losers over the long term.
 A quality business-one with a wide economic moat-can sustain and even extend its competitive advantages so that its profitable growth opportunities are not eroded by the competition.
 Quality companies also tend to exhibit sound balance sheets, strong returns on invested capital, healthy cash flow growth and highly capable management teams who can efficiently allocate capital.

-A focus on investing in high-quality companies can not only help capture upside potential but can help manage downside risk as well.
-This is important given the number of negative return periods the Russell 3000® Index experienced over a 35-year study period, shown in the table below:
+A focus on investing in high-quality companies not only helps capture upside potential, but can help manage downside risk as well.
+This is important given the number of negative return periods the Russell 3000® Index experienced over a 36-year study period, shown in the table below:

-35 YEARS ENDING 2020-RUSSELL 3000 INDEX

-Percent of Time

-Source: FactSet.
-The Russell

-3000 is a cap-weighted index.
+36 YEARS ENDING 2022 RUSSELL 3000 INDEX Percent of Time Source: FactSet.
+The Russell 3000 is a cap-weighted index.
+Data through 12/31/2022.

-Data through 12/31/2020.

 NEGATIVE MONTHLY NEGATIVE QUARTERLY NEGATIVE YEARLY

 RETURN RETURN RETURN

-34% 25% 17%
+35% 26% 19%